joonas-fi/modemrebooter/README.md

 if the internet is down and somehow the modem admin panel is also stuck so we cannot reboot via software?

+Anyway, pure-software approach worked for me, but smartplug (or custom hardware) support could be developed as a plugin in the future.

 Usage
 -----